Rapid prototyping for online firewood permits

 The service blueprint I created to synthesize what we observed and what we had learned about forest policy, existing systems, enforcement, and friction points.
 This also quickly showed what we needed to learn more about.
 I led collaborative sessions with Forest Service staff to map together those sections of the map and get a more complete view of the system.

-The prototype evolved to consider third-party integrations, physical tags, and Open Forest Design patterns
+Prototying to validate third-party integrations, printable tag hypotheses, and Open Forest Design patterns

 Using insights from field visits and mapping sessions, my next prototype iteration included: